ssatz/ExpertPackersMovers/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Server Side Rendering

+Run `npm run build:ssr`  for building the ssr
+Run `npm run serve:ssr`  this will listen to the port 3000

+Always use the angular recommended way of DOM manipulation(Renderer2) , if you are using jQuery or Other third party modules Don't forget to check the platformserver browser
+`
+import { Component, PLATFORM_ID, Inject, Renderer2 } from '@angular/core';
+import { isPlatformBrowser, DOCUMENT } from '@angular/common';
+if (isPlatformBrowser(this.platformId)) {
+   //Your Jquery Code
+}
+`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.